andrewfstratton/quando/client/lib/readme.md

-This folder holds external libraries for convenience and for when the Quando:Cloud is running locally or offline.
+This folder holds external libraries for convenience and for when the Quando is running locally or offline.